musicnark/mcn-bike-reviews-search/README.md

 # MCN Bike Reviews Search

-A backend API and editorial workflow tool for searching MCN's bike review archive by technical specifications.
+A backend API and editorial workflow tool for searching [MCN's bike review archive](https://www.motorcyclenews.com/bike-reviews/) by technical specifications.

 MCN writers previously had no fast way to find bikes matching criteria such as seat height, power, price, fuel economy, or running costs.
-This project turns 1,489 published bike reviews into a searchable dataset, reducing recurring editorial research from hours to minutes.
+This project turns the largest publicly available motorcycle reviews archive into a searchable dataset, reducing recurring editorial research from hours to minutes.

 ## At A Glance